Skip to main content

 Roman Standard: This ratio, codified by Roman chefs in the 1990s, ensures perfect emulsion without excess fat or dryness.

-• 100g pasta: Standard serving.
-Provides starch for emulsion.
-Provides the starch needed for creating the creamy emulsion.
+• 100g pasta: Provides the starch needed for creating the creamy emulsion.

-• 1 yolk: Fat and protein.
-Creates creaminess without excess liquid.
-Provides fat and protein for the creamy texture.
+• 1 yolk: Provides fat and protein for the creamy texture.

-• 40g Pecorino: Salt, umami, and binding agent.
-Freshly grated only.
-Adds saltiness, umami, and helps bind the sauce.
+• 40g Pecorino: Adds saltiness, umami, and helps bind the sauce.

-Carbonara is an oil-in-water emulsion.
-Fat (guanciale, egg yolks) suspended in water (pasta water).
-Starch from pasta acts as emulsifier.
-Temperature and motion create stability.
-Carbonara sauce is an emulsion—fat suspended in water.
-The starch from pasta water acts as an emulsifier, helping to bind the fat (from guanciale and egg yolks) with the water.
+Carbonara sauce is an emulsion: fat suspended in water.
+Starch from pasta water binds fat from guanciale and egg yolks with water.
 Proper temperature and vigorous tossing create a stable emulsion.

-• Starch: Pasta water provides amylose and amylopectin.
-Essential emulsifiers.
-The starch in pasta water helps bind fat and water together.
+• Starch: The starch in pasta water helps bind fat and water together.

-• Temperature: 60-70°C window.
-Too hot scrambles.
-Too cold fails to emulsify.
-Maintaining the right temperature is crucial for successful emulsion.
+• Temperature: Maintaining the right temperature is crucial for successful emulsion.

-• Motion: Tossing creates shear force.
-Breaks fat into tiny droplets.
-Stabilizes emulsion.
-Vigorous tossing helps create and stabilize the emulsion.
+• Motion: Vigorous tossing helps create and stabilize the emulsion.

-• Fat content: Guanciale fat + egg yolk fat.
-Ratio matters.
-Too much breaks emulsion.
-The right balance of fat from guanciale and egg yolks is important.
+• Fat content: The right balance of fat from guanciale and egg yolks is important.

 Fix: Remove pan from heat.
 Wait longer.
 Add pasta water to egg mixture first.

-Fat separates from water.
-Insufficient starch or motion.
-Ratio wrong.
-The sauce separates because there's not enough starch or motion to bind fat and water.
+The sauce separates because there is not enough starch or motion to bind fat and water.

 Fix: Add more pasta water.
 Toss more vigorously.
 Check ratio.